YuWei-CH/Web-leanring-tutorial/README.md

 #Basic level web develop tutorial.
 1.HTML+CSS.
 2.Javascript.
-** Really suggest use Live Server to test code and Prettier to format your code!
+** Really suggest to use Live Server for code testing and Prettier for code reformation !